 SNCF: is the National Society of French Railways, France's national rail provider.
 SNCF is responsible for all train routes in France at a local level, while regional trains or intercity trains are covered by TGV and iDTGV and Ouigo subsidiaries.
-The SNCF also covers international routes going in and out of France in cooperation with companies from neighboring countries.
+The SNCF also covers international routes going in and out of France, like the Paris - Barcelona train.

 Eurostar: Eurostar is a Franco-British company that connects the UK with France and Belgium by traveling through the Channel Tunnel.
 The main route the Eurostar runs connects Paris and London; however, other French cities like Lille, Calais, Lyon, Avignon, Marseille and Marne-la-Vallée also connected with the UK via Eurostar trains.

 Thalys: Thalys trains connect France with Belguim and the Netherlands.
 Thalys trains connect French destinations like Paris, Lille, Lyon and Marseille with Brussels, Rotterdam and Amsterdam in Belgium and the Netherlands.